 Our American friend of Jewish faith may be almost blond and straight nosed; he may be admirably like the majority in pronunciation and manner…yet when he sits at the head of his board the guests will be Levinskys and Rosenfelds; his table at his luncheon club … will hear voices in which the echo of the ancestral prayer and study-chant will still be audible.
-(Lewisohn .
-1925: 462-463).
+(Lewisohn 1925: 462-463)

-Despite adopting the external trappings of American culture, Jewish assimilationists Lewisohn argued, will forever experience the faint echo of the Yiddishkeit of their ancestors.
+In spite of adopting the external trappings of American culture, Jewish assimilationists, Lewisohn argued, will forever experience the faint echo of the Yiddishkeit of their ancestors.

-This view of Judaism as something that one can never quite part with, resonates alongside a distinct late 19th century Eastern European discourse of secular Jewish culture which highlighted what was understood to be, a near unrecognizable “spark” of Jewish identity (Wisse.
-1995: 35).
-This “Pintele Yid” (tiny Jew) as it was called in Yiddish, was also expressed by Edward Sapir in his essay the ‘Meaning of Religion’ originally published in the American Mercury in 1928.
-In this article Sapir critiques Tylorean understandings of “religion” that highlight evolutionary transitions to monotheistic and institutionalized expressions of faith, and supported a more personal and experiential look at how religion functions on behalf of individual personalities.
+This view of Judaism as something that one can never quite part with resonates alongside the late-nineteenth-century Eastern European discourse of secular Jewish culture that highlighted what was understood to be a the nearly unrecognizable spark of Jewish identity (Wisse 1995: 35).
+This pintele Yid (tiny Jew) as it was called in Yiddish, was also referred to by Sapir in his essay on the “Meaning of Religion,” originally published in the American Mercury in 1928.
+In this article, Sapir critiques the Tylorean understanding of religion that would highlight evolutionary transitions to monotheistic and institutionalized expressions of faith, supporting instead a more personal and experiential consideration of how religion functions for and through individual personalities.

-Sapir defines religion as, “man’s never ceasing attempt to discover a road to spiritual serenity across the perplexities and dangers of daily life” (Sapir.
-1956 [1928]: 122).
-While this definition anticipates Geertz’s (1973: 103) focus on theodicy and cultural meaning nearly four decades later, Sapir ultimately locates the drive for spiritual serenity within the experiences of individual personalities.
-It is here that he identifies a silent subtext of religious experience within - what he saw as the - secularized and ‘spurious’ nature of the modern era (Tumin.
-1985).
-Sapir notes that there exists,
+Sapir defines religion as “man’s never ceasing attempt to discover a road to spiritual serenity across the perplexities and dangers of daily life” (Sapir 1956 [1928]: 122).
+This definition anticipates Geertz’s (1973: 103) focus on theodicy and cultural meaning, developed nearly four decades later, but Sapir ultimately locates the drive for spiritual serenity within the experiences of individual personalities.
+It is here that he identifies a silent subtext of religious experience within what he saw as the secularized and spurious nature of the modern era (Tumin 1985).
+Sapir asserted that there exists

-a wide distribution of certain sentiments or feelings which are of a peculiarly religious nature and which tend to persist even among the most sophisticated individuals, long after they have ceased to believe in the rationalized justification for these sentiments and feelings … (Sapir.
-1956 [1928]: 137)
+a wide distribution of certain sentiments or feelings which are of a peculiarly religious nature and which tend to persist even among the most sophisticated individuals, long after they have ceased to believe in the rationalized justification for these sentiments and feelings.
+(Sapir 1956 [1928]: 137)

-For Sapir, like Lewisohn before him, certain religious feelings which he later identifies as community, sanctity, and sin, remain submerged within modern day individual personalities.
-These feelings surface from time to time and -as opposed to spurious secularism - define the tenor of modern American life.
+For Sapir, like Lewisohn before him, certain religious feelings, which he later identifies as community, sanctity, and sin, remain submerged within modern-day individual personalities.
+These feelings surface from time to time and, unlike spurious secularism, define the tenor of modern American life.

-To be sure, Sapir only specifically references Judaism once within this essay, and then only as one example of a formal institutionalized religion.
-Yet when read within their broader historical and cultural contexts, the Jewish concerns with assimilation and acculturation resonate loudly within Sapir’s sub-textual parallels between Yiddishkeit and ‘Genuine’ culture.
-For Edward Sapir, Yiddishkeit or a ‘genuine’ form of authentic Jewish ethnic and religious identity was implicitly buried within the personalities of individual Jewish actors.
-By locating this Jewishness within the individual however Sapir refrained from offering any future prognosis to the ultimate dilemmas of Jewish assimilation within American society.
+To be sure, Sapir specifically references Judaism only once within this essay, and then it is only as an example of a formal institutionalized religion.
+Yet when read within their broader historical and cultural contexts, the Jewish concerns with assimilation and acculturation resonate within Sapir’s sub-textual parallels between Yiddishkeit and genuine culture.
+For Sapir, both Yiddishkeit and genuine forms of authentic Jewish ethnic and religious identity are implicitly buried within the personalities of individual Jewish actors.
+While locating this Jewishness within the individual, however, Sapir avoided offering any future prognosis for the ultimate dilemma of Jewish assimilation within American society.

 Conclusion

-While Sapir’s interest in Jewish dilemmas along with his theoretical focus on individual experience was remarkably consistent, the connections he drew between the two were not.
+Sapir’s interest in Jewish dilemmas and his theoretical focus on individual experience were remarkably consistent, the connections he drew between the two were not.
 On the one hand, Sapir was deeply invested in a critique of reified and essential notions of culture.
-At the same time his work also implies that there is some essence to Jewish practices and ideas that can transcend the vicissitudes of individual experience.
+At the same time, his work also implied an independent essence to Jewish practices and ideas that can transcend the vicissitudes of individual experience.